 The lower the tension the more power you’re going to have.

-When a racket is strung at a lower tension, the string bed is softer and there’s more give to. the strings.
+When a racket is strung at a lower tension, the string bed is softer and there’s more give to the string bed.
 Using Isaac Newton’s Third Law of Motion, “every action has an equal and opposite reaction”, when the strings are loose they act as a trampoline.

 Most kids (and many adults) have spent time on a trampoline.
 When you hit the sweet spot in the middle and sink very low into the trampoline, you can bounce sky high.